Wednesday, September 10, 2025

 Dove Cottage, once the home of poet William Wordsworth, Lake District, England

-Many architects helped shape British Arts and Crafts architecture, but there were recurring themes: building in ways typical of the locale, with local materials, was one (timber or stone sourced directly from the site intensified the effect); shaping a new house to suit the site, by drawing design-leads directly from the topography and scenery, was another; integrated design of all details, including interior finishes and decor, in order to obtain a unified outcome, was a third.
-Construction based on these principles, executed by highly skilled craftsmen, was how to go about producing a building that was authentic.
-These were not the only themes followed by Arts and Crafts architects, but they were among the most universally applied.
-Foremost among those who shaped this direction in the early twentieth century were Barry Parker and Raymond Unwin - architects working in a shared practice who were selected to design the first-ever Garden City (at Letchworth, some thirty miles north of London).
-The ideas galvanizing the Garden Cities movement came from the pen of Ebenezer Howard (Garden Cities of Tomorrow, 1902).
-Parker and Unwin first came to public attention by authoring an influential book entitled The Art of Building A Home (1901) which advocated techniques that were steeped in the Arts and Crafts perspective.
-The pair were later invited by Gustav Stickley, editor and convener of The Craftsman (an influential American Arts and Crafts magazine) to recast the book as a series of articles for publication in the magazine.
-Barry Parker, in an article appearing in 1910, remarks that "every house should to a very large extent be thought out on its site".
-This continues a line of thinking he elaborated in The Art of Building a Home: "The site is the most important factor to be considered, for it usually suggests both the internal arrangement and the external treatment."
+Many architects helped shape British Arts and Crafts architecture, but there were a number of recurring themes: building in ways typical in the locale, with local materials, was one (timber or stone sourced directly on-site intensified this effect); shaping a new house to suit its site, by drawing design-leads from the immediate topography and scenery, was another; integrated design of all details, including interior finishes and decor, in order to unify outcomes, was a third.
+Construction based on these principles, executed by highly skilled craftsmen, was how to go about producing a more authentic building.
+These were not the only themes followed by Arts and Crafts architects, but they were among the most frequently applied.
+Foremost among those shaping this direction in the early twentieth century were Barry Parker and Raymond Unwin - architects working in shared practice selected to design the first-ever Garden City (at Letchworth, some thirty miles north of London).
+The ideas galvanizing the Garden Cities movement drew from the writings of Ebenezer Howard (Garden Cities of Tomorrow, 1902).

 Parker & Unwin, master plan of Letchworth, the first-ever Garden City